 A number of Downley Folk have contributed their recollections of living in Downley, both as children and adults.
 Some are personal, whilst others describe the inhabitants, the shops and shop-keepers, their schooling and their working lives.
 This is an ever-growing aspect as change is continuous and what is the present becomes history.
 If you would like to contribute to this section of the website please contact us here.

-Maureen Burrell: Born 1935 and lives in Downley.
-She describes her time at the Downley School, and the village shops at end of WWII.
+Maureen Burrell: Born 1935 lives in Downley.
+She describes her time at Downley School, and the village shops at the end of WWII.

 Colin Keeble: Born in 1944 and has spent most of his life living and working in Downley.
 He gives an account of his school years and subsequently working in the local chair factory, Mines and West, before setting up his own business.

-Nancy Shackell: Describes the time when the old St James Church caught fire.
+Nancie Shackell: Describes the time when the old St James church caught fire.
 Written in 1974 for the booklet ‘Our Memories’ celebrating 50 years of the Downley Women’s Institute.

 Kathleen Avery: Introduces some of the Downley characters.
 Written in 1974 for the booklet ‘Our Memories’ celebrating 50 years of the Downley Women’s Institute.

 Joe Bowler: Born 1925 and lived all his life in Downley.
-In the late1990s Joe wrote a detailed and very comprehensive description of the village of Downley, its inhabitants, factories and their workers, shopkeepers as well as its many characters.
+In the late 1990s Jo wrote detailed and very comprehensive description of the village of Downley, its inhabitants, factories and their workers, shopkeepers as well as its many characters.
 His recollections cover the period from the late 1920s through to the end of the war and includes many of Joe’s and his friends’ escapades.

 Mrs Maureen Burrell (nee Hill), written in 2020